-The required twenty-two and one-half (22 $\frac{1}{2}$ ) units shall be taken from the "Smart Core" curriculum or from the "Core" curriculum.
-One course must be a digital course.
-(Health in $9^{th} - 12^{th}$ grade will meet this digital requirement.)
-All students will participate in the Smart Core curriculum unless the parent or guardian waives the student's right to participate. \\ In such case of a waiver, the student will be required to participate in the Core curriculum.
-Please visit with your student's counselor for more specific information.
+The required twenty-two and one-half (22 1⁄2) units shall be taken from the "Smart Core" curriculum or from the "Core" Curriculum.
+All students will participate in the Smart Core curriculum unless the parent or guardian waives the student's right to participate.
+In such case of a waiver, the student will be required to participate in the Core curriculum.
+Smart Core graduation requirements were developed by the Arkansas Department of Elementary and Secondary Education (DESE) to prepare students for college and career post-secondary educational opportunities.